 Service Orchestration: Coordinating Distributed Workflows

 When a business operation spans multiple services, something needs to coordinate the steps.
 Who decides what happens next?
-Who handles failures and retries?
+Who handles failures?
 Who keeps track of the overall transaction?

 Service orchestration puts a central process (the orchestrator) in charge of a multi-step business workflow across services.
 The orchestrator knows the complete workflow, decides what to do at each step, and handles failures and compensation.